-FAA Type Certificate (TC) - The Administrator of the Federal Aviation Administration (FAA) issues a type certificate for an aircraft, aircraft engine, or propeller, or for an appliance when the Administrator finds that the aircraft, aircraft engine, propeller, or appliance is properly designed and manufactured, performs properly, and meets the regulations and minimum standards prescribed in the appropriate 14 CFR requirements.
+FAA Type Certificate (TC) - The Administrator of the FAA issues a type certificate for an aircraft, aircraft engine, or propeller, or for an appliance when the Administrator finds that the aircraft, aircraft engine, propeller, or appliance is properly designed and manufactured, performs properly, and meets the regulations and minimum standards prescribed in the appropriate 14 Code of Federal Regulations (CFR) requirements.
 Top level textual summary (weights, engines, fuel, etc.) are given in the Type Certification Data Sheet (TCDS) maintained by the FAA and available at www.faa.gov.